 “I’m sorry, who aren’t here today Officer Carlisle?”

 “The Merfolk Committee of the Great Lakes.
-Whenever they have their spring meeting they give the Mayor and Police Chief a heads up.
-No heads up was given today.
+Whenever they have their spring meeting, they give the Mayor and Police Chief a heads up.
+No heads up were given today.
 Sorry Jonas.”
 She replied.

 “It can also be something a perpetrator can grab a hold of in a fight.
 Maybe you should have it cut?”
 Jonas replied.

 “Well that use to be true, but thanks to department regulations, no one can remove a Patrol Officer’s cap except the Patrol Officer.
 Thanks to that regulation, my cap keeps my hair safe from that happening.
 Gotta love Judicial Dictums. ” She finished putting the hair into a braid and commenced putting it into a bun.
 The bun stayed put and Officer Carlisle started fanning herself with her cap.
 Jonas felt a prickling at the back of his neck and he turned to see a bright shock of red hair hiding behind a tree that did not hide anything.
 “Afternoon Friday.”
 Jonas yelled.
 The Woman with the red hair waved back meekly.
 “I see Friday is still following you around.”